duckdb/duckdb-web/docs/extensions/httpfs.md

 SELECT * FROM read_parquet('s3://bucket/*.parquet');
 ```

-This query matches all files in the root of the bucket with the parquet extension.
+This query matches all files in the root of the bucket with the [Parquet extension](../extensions/parquet).

 Several features for matching are supported, such as `*` to match any number of any character, `?` for any single character or `[0-9]` for a single character in a range of characters: